 Sheffield United's first ever goalkeeper was a bespectacled fellow by the name of Charlie Howlett.

-Another keeper who played in his specs was Swiss goalie Markus Schluepp, who played for St. Gallen in the late '70s/early '80s.
+Another keeper who played in his glasses was Swiss goalie Markus Schluepp, who played for St. Gallen in the late '70s/early '80s.

 Former Millwall and Northern Ireland goalkeeper Ted Hinton used to keep his false teeth at the back of his net.